Home » How To » How to Scan File or Folder with Windows Security Defender

 Windows-defender-custom-scan-061220

-5. Now, select the file or folder you want to scan and click on the “Select folder” button at the bottom of the window.
+Now, select the folder you want to scan and click the “Select Folder” button at the bottom of the window.

 Select-file-or-folder-to-scan-with-windows-defender-061220

-Defender will now scan the selected file or folder.
-Once completed, it will show the results.
-Depending on the folder or file size, the scan can take some time to complete.
-In my case, there are zero threats founds.
-When Windows Defender finds any virus or malware infection, it will show the threat signature and appropriate options to deal with it.
+The above action forces Windows Defender to scan the selected folder.
+Once completed, it will show the results on the same page.
+Depending on the folder and its contents, the scan can take some time to complete.
+In my case, Windows Defender found zero threats.
+If Windows Defender finds any virus or malware infection, it will show the threat signature and quarantine it.

 Windows-defender-scan-results-2-061220